Stroke Information

 Stroke is an emergency.
 Call 911.

 Quick, expert treatment can make all the difference.
-Cox Medical Center South has been recognized by the DNV-GL Healthcare as the region’s only Comprehensive Stroke Center.
+Cox Medical Center South has been recognized by the DNV Healthcare as the region’s only Comprehensive Stroke Center.
 It has also been designated as a Level 1 Stroke Center by the state of Missouri.
 Cox South stroke services exceed key benchmark numbers in stroke care, as defined by the American Heart/American Stroke Association.
 We offer immediate access to the region’s most aggressive stroke intervention techniques and services.

 When stroke happens, speed matters.
 Every second of a stroke kills 32,000 brain cells.
 Fast care from experts can help you retain more brain cells and more function.